desec-io/desec-stack/docs/dyndns/update-api.rst

 Authentication.
 In this case, replace your authentication username with ``sub.yourdomain.dedyn.io``.
 Similarly, if you use the ``hostname`` query parameter, it needs to be set to the full domain name (including subdomain).

-To update more than one domain name, please see :ref:`updating-multiple-dyn-domains`.

 .. _determine-ip-addresses: